Narrator

 • From the bestselling author of Dead Certain and The Perfect Marriage comes a smart and twisty legal thriller about love, life, and truth that careens to a shocking conclusion you won’t soon forget …

 Matthew Brooks and Vanessa Lyons are a perfect love match, both attorneys at a powerful New York City law firm.
 But there’s a hitch: Matt just made partner, and Vanessa is coming up for partner next year.
-And Vanessa’s husband, the profligate Bradley Lyons, has his suspicions.
+And Vanessa’s husband has his suspicions.

 Vanessa is assigned to the biggest case at the firm, the one that will determine her future.
 Unfortunately, Matt has been working the case for years, leaving him no choice but to supervise his lover in violation of firm policy.
 When Vanessa is denied her partnership, despite assurances to the contrary, she can only assume that her affair with Matt was the reason.

 Then, on a crowded Manhattan street corner, a knife flashes in the midday sun, leaving behind a scene of horror.
-But with so many having been betrayed, will the murderer be brought to justice?
-A gripping criminal trial will leave readers unsure of who, if anyone, is telling the truth, all culminating in a jaw-dropping reveal.
+But with so many having been betrayed, and no one telling the truth, will the murderer be brought to justice?
+Even after hearing the gripping courtroom testimony, readers will be unsure who is the betrayed and who is the betrayer, right up until the culminating jaw-dropping reveal.

 • The highly anticipated new thriller from the USA Today bestselling author of The Perfect Marriage.